PostHog/meta/requests-for-comments/2021-10-05-group-analytics.md

 ### What pricing tier this belongs to

 Does this sound like a collaboration-related feature we should immediately upsell?
 This is what mixpanel and amplitude do.

+Based on discussion on RFC we'll make this a paid feature.

 ### Feature flags and posthog-js timing